National Labour Market Information

 - With older students you might want them to go into more depth, by consulting the Office for National Statistics data or statistics on Further and Higher Education.

 - The Association of Colleges has advice on how to use labour market information with FE students.

 - Nesta has a toolkit about the skills and occupations that are likely to be in demand in 2030.Download the toolkit here A lesson plan: 'The future of work' can be found here

 Introduce students to priority sectors in the East Sussex economy by showing this short video, featuring employers from health and social care, the land-based sector, visitor economy, engineering, creative and digital.

-Data about local labour market trends can be found at East Sussex in Figures.
+Additional local labour market data can be accessed at East Sussex in Figures.